mjmajlesi/bot-tel/README.md

 # 📰 Bot-Tel — Persian Telegram News Bots

-**A collection of AI-powered Telegram bots that deliver curated news digests in Persian — covering AI, finance, and politics.**
+**A collection of AI-powered Telegram bots that deliver curated, categorized news digests in Persian — covering AI, finance, and politics.**

 ---